rootiest/nvim-updater.nvim/README.md

 Place this file in your `~/.local/share/applications` directory.

-You will then have a shortcut available in your system's application menu for updating Neovim called `Neovim Updater`.
+You will then have a shortcut available in your system's application menu for updating Neovim called
+`Neovim Updater`.
 This shortcut will open the updater in your default terminal emulator.

-To use a specific terminal emulator, you can modify the desktop file like so:
+To use a specific terminal emulator instead of the default, you can modify the desktop file like so:

-**kitty-nvimup.desktop:**
+**kitty-nvimup.desktop**:

 ```desktop
 [Desktop Entry]